ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 2. Ensure you have access to Box Panel, so you can get the temporary download URLs for the IBM-provided cloud images.

-3. Uploading an image to Glance using `tempUrl` as an image location is supported only on Blue Box Cloud 2.1.0 and onwards.
+3. Uploading an image to Glance using `tempUrl` as an image location is supported only on Bluemix Private Cloud 2.1.0 and onwards.

 ## Basic concepts